Sean Murphy

 When his fingers need a break from typing, Sean plays guitar and listens to jazz.
 He was probably a frog in a former life judging by his fascination for them in this one.
 He also loves snakes and lizards and is an ace at catching snakes and moving them out of the road so they can slither somewhere safer.
 It's an invaluable skill in New Mexico, and one he learned during his childhood in Miami.

-MY FAVORITE ZEN BOOKS
+SEAN'S FAVORITE ZEN BOOKS

 The Eight Gates of Zen – John Daido Loori